morrownr/USB-WiFi/README.md

 - will likely never be supported by an in-kernel driver
 - limited availability, has mostly been replaced by rtl8812bu

+Recommendation: While this is currently the best supported of the Realtek chipsets, the chipset doesn't provide any significant advantages over the mt7612u chipset and the driver for the mt7612u chipset is far superior and is professionally maintained in the Linux kernel.
+Your long term happiness is probably best served by buying and adapter with a mt7612u chipset.

 -----

 ##### chipsets - rtl8811au [2] and rtl8821au - AC600 - USB 2